etaque/elm-transit/README.md

       ({ model | page = page }, Cmd.none)
 ```

-A subscription is necessary to get animation frame ticks:
+A subscription is necessary to receive animation frame ticks when transition is running:

 ```elm
 subscriptions : Model -> Sub Msg